englishphilosophy/hume-texts-online/teaching/index.md

 ### Teaching Handouts on Hume

-As further materials are added, this section will acquire greater structure, but for the present the documents are all listed simply on this index page.
+As further materials are added, this section will acquire greater structure, but currently the documents are listed simply on this index page.
+Their order here reflects the ordering of topics in Hume's *Treatise of Human Nature*.

 - [Overview of *Treatise* Book 1 Part 1]({{ site.baseurl }}{% link teaching/documents/Overview_of_Treatise_1_1.pdf %})
 - [Some Notes on Hume's Copy Principle]({{ site.baseurl }}{% link teaching/documents/Copy_Principle.pdf %})